elastic/elastic-serverless-forwarder/docs/README-AWS.md

 In case the failure will persist the affected log entry will be moved to a DLQ after three retries.

 Every other error occurring during the execution of the Lambda is silently ignored and reported to the APM server is instrumentation is enabled.

+## Execution timeout
+There is a grace period of 2 minutes before the timeout of the Lambda where no more ingestion will happen.
+Instead, during this grace period the Lambda will collect and handle any unprocessed payload in the batch of the input used as trigger.
+In case of an S3 SQS Event Notifications input, the unprocessed batch will be sent to the SQS continuing queue.
+In case of a Kinesis Data Stream input the Lambda will return the sequence numbers of the unprocessed batch in the `batchItemFailures` response: allowing the affected records to be included in following batches that will trigger the Lambda.
+It is therefore important to set enough number of retry attempts and/or lower the size of the batches in order for the whole batch to be able to be processed at most during a single execution of the Lambda and/or giving some extra retry attemps for the whole content to be processed by multiple executions of the Lambda.